Amenability of group actions on compact spaces and the associated Banach algebras: Banach Spaces Arising from Topological Group Actions

 \end{theorem}

-We concisely introduce the characterization of amenable actions using a bounded cohomology since the condition of modules there is similar to that of our results.
-In preparation, we define some nice properties of $CX$--actions.
+We concisely introduce the characterization of amenable actions using bounded cohomology, since the module condition there is similar to that of our results.
+As a preliminary, we define some useful properties of $CX$--actions.